howdyai/botkit/docs/provisioning/slack-events-api.md

 # Configure Botkit and the Slack Events API

-Building a bot with Botkit and the Slack Events API gives you access to all of the best tools and options available to create the best and most feature rich bot.
+Building a bot with Botkit and the Slack Events API gives you access to all of the best tools and options available to createe a feature-rich bot for Slack.

-In order to get everything set up, you will need to configure a "Slack App" inside the [Slack Developer Portal](http://api.slack.com/apps), and at the same time, configure a [Botkit-powered bot](http://botkit.ai).
+In order to get everything set up, you will need to configure a new Slack App inside the [Slack Developer Portal](http://api.slack.com/apps), and at the same time, configure a [Botkit-powered bot](http://botkit.ai).
 It only takes a few moments, but there are a bunch of steps!

 This feature is still in very active development at Slack, and these steps are subject to change!

-## 1. Create a Slack App
+## 1. Create a new Slack App

 Go to [http://api.slack.com/apps](http://api.slack.com/apps) and create a new application record.

 ![Create your app](IMG/slack-new.png)